Icenium/bond-content/quick-start-nativescript/1-build-photo-album.md

 In this tutorial, you will learn how to load data in a UI control, how to bind UI properties to a view model and how to define the style of the UI with CSS.
 As a result you will have a native Photo Album application written entirely in XML and JavaScript.

 You will now create your first NativeScript project.
 The four steps below do just that.
-You can skip them and directly open the Photo Album Native app and then the Photo Album Native project.
+You can skip them and directly open the Photo Album Native Code app and then the Photo Album Native project.

 <hr data-action="start" />